 If you’d prefer a custom domain, then you’ll have to purchase and connect it.
-You can buy a domain directly from Google or from another domain registrar like GoDaddy.
-A custom domain typically costs $12 per year.
+You can buy a domain directly from Google or another domain registrar like GoDaddy.
+A custom domain name typically costs anywhere from $10-20 a year.

 What sets Blogger apart from other free platforms like WordPress.com is that it will not run ads on your free site.
 That’s why many beginners choose to start blogging on this platform.

 Though WordPress is free to use, there are costs associated with building and managing a site on this self-hosted platform.
-You’ll have to pay for domain registration in addition to hosting and any premium themes or plugins you want to install.
+You’ll have to pay for domain registration, hosting, and any premium themes or plugins you want to install.